allenlin90/jb-engine/README.md

    1. Providing suggeted routes
    2. Redirect users after a certain amount of time (5 minutes)
 10. Code source control can be separated to different branches in `git` such as `develop` and `features` if the app or team is larger that requires coordination.
 11. NewsAPI has limitation of developer plan and have limited request 1,000 requests / day.
-To prevent API abuse, I keep the data in `assets` as JSON files for developing purpose.
+To prevent API abuse, the data in `assets` as JSON files for developing purpose in case that the APIKEY is out of quota.
 12. `Popover` used in `NewsGrid` could be more generic as a universal comopnent.
 13. The "Filter" feature to select source for headlines could be more advanced by applying multiple options and porperties.
+14. Some syntax isn't correct as having issues with eslint and code formatting.

 ### Concerns and uncetainties